Slvr-one/TheGarrison/README.md

 </div>

 * Hi!
-* This is my portfolio git repository where you can browse through the infrastructure of underling virtualization, demonstraiting some App deploiment and maintnence nedded, provisioned for local / cloud computing and clustering, by Terraform, Ansible, Kubeadm & other tools.
+* This is my portfolio git repository where you can browse through the infrastructure of underling virtualization, demonstraiting some App deploiment and maintnence nedded, provisioned for local / cloud computing and clustering, using: Terraform, Ansible, Kubeadm & other tools.

 ## Content-Table